 Annually hundreds of thousands of lawsuits and hearings occur across the country.
 Each of these is "legal" proceeding which requires evidence of events that actually occurred.
 Documentation is what wins, or in some cases loses these lawsuits and hearings.
 The result of the lack of documentation results in the loss of millions of dollars each year that might be prevented by a good documentation program.

-Michael D. Haberman is the Vice-President and co-founder of Omega HR Solutions, Inc., a consulting and services company offering complete human resources solutions.
-Mike brings over 30 years of experience in dealing with the challenges of Human Resources in the 21st century.
-He has a B.A. in Psychology from the University of California, Riverside, a master's of science in Industrial Relations from Georgia State, and is certified as a Senior Professional of Human Resources (SPHR).
-He has over 16 years of experience in the classroom teaching human resources fundamentals and certification preparation for multiple universities and organizations.
+Michael D. Haberman is a consultant, speaker, writer and teacher.
+He is President of Omega HR Consulting, a consulting and services company offering complete human resources solutions.
+Mike brings 35+ years of experience in dealing with the challenges of Human Resources in the 21st century.
+He has a Master's in HR and is certified as a Senior HR professional.
+He has over 18 years’ experience in the class room teaching human resources fundamentals and certification preparation.